nawhas/rfcs/feature.add-album-to-queue.md

 #### Vuex
 ##### Player Store
-  -Adding a new mutation named `ADD_ALBUM_TO_QUEUE`
+  - Adding a new mutation named `ADD_ALBUM_TO_QUEUE`
   - This new mutation will accept an array of tracks
   - Will loop through each track and add the track to the queue
   - If the queue is currently shuffled
-    - Pass the list of racks received to the `shuffle` function to generate a random order
+    - Pass the list of tracks received to the `shuffle` function to generate a random order
     - Then push the shuffled array to the `shuffled` queue

 ### Migration Path